rehmanbt/leaflet-challenge/README.md

 # leaflet-challenge
-Only the part-1 considered for the assignment as per the requirement.
-Not considered the part-2 to be completed as it was optional.
+Only the part-1 considered for assignment as per the requirement.
+Not considering to work on the part-2 as it is optional.